Adults5 MINUTE READ

 • Actors who need to learn or perfect a new accent for a role

-How speech therapy can help you with your accent
+How speech therapy can help you change your accent

 You may have attempted to change your accent in the past.
 The problem is that without professional help from a skilled clinician, it can be difficult to isolate the words or phrases that are causing the most trouble.